• Skip to primary navigation

 If you want to cook a dish with eggplants, but have no time to run to the grocery store, here are the best eggplant substitutes (and worst) you can find in your kitchen!

 Note: There is more than one type of eggplant.
 Chinese eggplants are what I usually use in my recipes, but there are also white eggplant, globe eggplants etc. These vary in the number of seeds and level of sweetness.
-The substitutes below apply to Chinese, Japanese, Italian and American globe eggplants, but not Thai eggplant (which are much smaller, more bitter, and firmer.)
+The substitutes below apply to Chinese, Japanese, Italian and American globe eggplants, but not Thai eggplant (which is much smaller, more bitter, and firmer.)

 Why Substitute